-At least 19 dead, more than 30 wounded after blast at popular hotel in Mogadishu, Somalia
+At least 23 dead, more than 30 wounded after blast at popular hotel in Mogadishu, Somalia

-A suicide car bomb exploded outside a popular hotel in Somalia's capital on Saturday, killing at least 19 people and wounding more than 30, and gunfire continued as security forces pursued the attackers inside the building, police said.
+A suicide truck bomb exploded outside a popular hotel in Somalia's capital on Saturday, killing at least 23 people and wounding more than 30, and gunfire continued as security forces pursued other attackers inside the building, police said.
 Two more blasts were heard, one when an attacker detonated a suicide vest.

 Speaking to The Associated Press by telephone from the scene, Capt.
-Mohamed Hussein said more than 20 people, including government officials, were thought to be trapped as security forces battled extremists holed up on the top floor of the Nasa-Hablod hotel, close to the presidential palace.
+Mohamed Hussein said 30 people, including a government minister, were rescued from the Nasa-Hablod hotel as heavy gunfire continued in the standoff between extremists and security forces.
 Three of the five attackers were killed, Hussein said.
 The others hurled grenades and cut off the building's electricity as night fell.

 Saturday's blasts came two weeks after more than 350 people were killed in a massive truck bombing on a busy Mogadishu street in the country's worst-ever attack.

 Al-Shabab, Africa's deadliest Islamic extremist group, quickly claimed responsibility for Saturday's attack and said its fighters were inside the hotel.
-As night fell, sporadic gunfire could be heard as soldiers responded.

-A senior Somali police colonel, a former lawmaker and a former government minister were among the dead, Hussein said.
+Among the dead were a mother and three children, including a baby, all shot in the head, Hussein said.
+Other victims included a senior Somali police colonel, a former lawmaker and a former government minister.
 Footage from the scene showed twisted vehicles and nearby buildings with only walls left standing.

 Mohamed Dek Haji said he survived the bombing as he walked beside a parked car that was largely destroyed by the explosion.
-He said he saw at least three armed men in military uniforms running toward the hotel after the suicide bombing at its gate.
+He said he saw at least three armed men in military uniforms running toward the hotel after the bombing at its gate.

 "I think they were al-Shabab fighters who were trying to storm the hotel," he said, lying on a hospital bed.
 He suffered small injuries on his shoulder and skull from flying glass.